russellcameronthomas/library/chapters/1-introduction.md

 - <a href="http://docs.webppl.org/en/master/" target="_blank"><em>Anglican</em></a> -- A functional programming language built on top of Clojure (a dialect of Lisp designed for functional programming on the JVM).
 Like other Lisps, Clojure treats code as data, which is nice for symbolic AI.
 It also has a macro system.
 Some good inference algorithms for certain classes of models.
 - <a href="http://probabilistic-programming.org/wiki/Home#Existing_probabilistic_programming_systems" target="_blank">... and many more</a> -- click <a href="http://probabilistic-programming.org/wiki/Home#Existing_probabilistic_programming_systems" target="_blank">here</a> for descriptions and links.

-For real<sup style="font-size:60%;">tm</sup> development, I prefer *Figaro*.
+For real™ development, I prefer *Figaro*.
 For teaching and interactive tutorials like this one, I prefer *WebPPL*.
 I have some experience with *Anglican*, and it was pretty good once I figured out Clojure.

 ## Big Picture